aditipradhan18/FUTURE_PE_03/README.md

 - Knowledge search was intentionally **disabled** so the bot follows the crafted prompt for consistent tutoring responses.
 - For academic integrity: the bot focuses on explanation and education; it does not provide legal, medical, or diagnostic advice.

----

-## How to run locally (optional)
-This repo contains documentation only.
-The running chatbot is hosted on Botpress Cloud — use the **Live Demo** link to interact.

----

-## Credits
-**Author:** Aditi Pradhan
-**Course / Task:** Future Interns — Task 3 (Chatbot Persona Development & Implementation)

----

-## Contact
-If you see any issues or need access to additional files/screenshots, open an issue or contact me at: *your-email@example.com*